Nikkor: Nikon 1-mount

 Nikon introduced the compact mirrorless Nikon 1 camera system using 2.7x-crop sensors in 2011.
-The Nikon 1 system was effectively discontinued in 2018 with the introduction of the full-frame Nikon Z system.
+The Nikon 1 system was effectively discontinued in 2018 with the introduction of the Nikon Z system.

 Nikonos

 The original Nikonos system introduced in 1963 is a scale-focus and rangefinder system for underwater photography.
 The 1992 Nikonos RS system is an underwater autofocus SLR system based on the F-mount.